 Most CFD tools used today do not provide an automatic coupling between the flow and structural solvers required for productive use.
 So most aerodynamic predictions assume a rigid wing – a significant potential source of error leading to overdesign and expensive fixes later in the process.

-Exa’s tools provide all the required components for accurate loads prediction.
-PowerFLOW® is inherently transient and can easily and accurately predict surface pressure fluctuations that cause static loads and vibrations, thus providing a predictive capability to address deformation problems – both for entire wings and individual components.
+The SIMULIA PowerFLOW software suite provides all of the required components for accurate loads prediction.
+SIMULIA PowerFLOW® is inherently transient and can easily and accurately predict surface pressure fluctuations that cause static loads and vibrations, thus providing a predictive capability to address deformation problems – both for entire wings and individual components.
 Static and transient loads are coupled with the customer's choice of structural solvers to compute static deformation and vibrations.

 PowerFLOW’s capability to take into account even the most detailed geometric structures allows the prediction of static loads on small components such as flaps and slats.
 Support structures such as brackets and fairings can be optimized using PowerFLOW to enable significant weight reductions.

 SIMULIA SOFTWARE USED FOR THIS APPLICATION